-The events of 2020 may have put tremendous pressure on your finances, as well as your emotional wellbeing.
+The coronavirus pandemic may have put tremendous pressure on your finances, as well as your emotional wellbeing.
 If you’ve been worrying about money on top of concerns about the health of your family and friends during the pandemic, you’re most likely feeling exhausted at the moment.

 Facing your finances might be the last thing you want to do right now, but approaching how you’ll manage your money in the next few months could ease your stress.
 You might find putting steps in place to keep a close eye on your finances leaves you feeling more positive about the year ahead.
 We’ve compiled some tips to help you feel more in control during these uncertain times.